- A university degree based on at least 3.5 years of full-time studies (equivalent to 210 ECTS credits)

 - or one year of professional experience in another field in combination with practical experience in human rights work on a volunteer basis.

 - Proof of English language skills

 - This should be in line with level C1 of the Common European Framework of Reference for Languages.
 Generally, this requires the submission of a recognised language test like IELTS, TOEFL, UniCERT, Cambridge etc. Exceptions can be granted by the admissions committee to applicants who have completed a university degree with English as the sole language of instruction in an English-speaking country.

 The programme only starts in the winter term.
 Applications are accepted between mid-January and 30 June each year.
 Decisions will be taken in March, May and July.
 To have your application reviewed in March or May, it has to reach us by the last working day of the previous month.

 Please note that in some cases, processing visa applications may take several months.
 We therefore strongly advise applicants who require a student visa to apply early, preferably by the end of February.

 How to apply

-Your application will be reviewed by the Admissions Committee which will assess the quality of your university degree on the basis of the subjects you studied and grades you obtained.
-The Committee will also review your professional experience on the basis of its relevance in the field of human rights.
-In some cases the Committee will also invite you to an interview (in person or via a videocall).
+Your application will be reviewed by the admissions committee using a points-based system.
+You can receive up to 100 points, 50 each for your academic and professional background.
+The academic background is assessed based on the relevance of the subjects you studied and the grades you obtained.
+The professional experience is assessed on the basis of its relevance in the field of human rights.
+Applicants who receive at least 70 points are admitted, those receiving 50–74 points are invited to an interview (in person or via video call), and those with less than 50 points are rejected.
 Please note that the decision on acceptance or rejection will be based only on the merits of your application vis-a-vis the objective of the programme.
-The regulations for the procedure can be found in section 6 and appendices 3 and 4 of the official degree regulations (in English and German—only the German version is legally binding).
+The regulations for the procedure can be found in section 6 and appendices 2 and 3 of the official degree regulations (published on this web page).

-If you have any further questions, please send an email to our coordinator, Ms Ines Kalam (firstname.lastname@example.org).
+If you have any further questions concerning the application process or administrative matters, please send an email to our programme coordinator Ines Kalam (firstname.lastname@example.org)